-- D. the matters identified in the particulars to paragraphs 132A, 133, 138, 153, 163, 168 and 173 insofar as they concern Kane. - ii.
-The Inadequate Understanding of Headwaters Information ought reasonably to have been known by Ng by reason of: - A. (a) her role as Chief Financial Officer of Boral; and - B. (b) Ng's responsibility for project management of the Headwaters transaction; - C. (e) the Internal Audits (including the audit processes and the findings of the Internal Audits) an internal audit in October 2017 of Windows that had identified many issues and control gaps; - D. the matters identified in the particulars to paragraphs 132A, 133, 138, 153, 163, 168 and 173 insofar as they concern Ng. - iii.
-The Inadequate Understanding of Headwaters Information ought reasonably to have been known by Mariner by reason of: - A. (a) his role as President and Chief Executive Officer of Boral North America; and - B. (b) the Internal Audits (including the audit processes and the findings of the Internal Audits) an internal audit in October 2017 of Windows that had identified many issues and control gaps; - C. the matters identified in the particulars to paragraphs 132A, 133, 138, 153, 163, 168 and 173 insofar as they concern Mariner. - iv.
-The Inadequate Understanding of Headwaters Information ought reasonably to have been known by Sullivan by reason of: - A. his role as Group General Counsel for Boral; - B. his attendance at Audit & Risk Committee meetings; - C. the matters identified in the particulars to paragraphs 132A, 133, 138, 153, 163, 168 and 173 insofar as they concern Sullivan Further particulars may be provided following discovery. - v.
-The Inadequate Understanding of Headwaters Information ought reasonably to have been known by Post by reason of the matters identified in the particulars to paragraphs 132A, 133, 138, 153, 163, 168 and 173 insofar as they concern Post.
+- B. since the acquisition of Headwaters Kane had spent approximately half his time in the USA to oversee the integration of the Headwaters business; - C. the Internal Audits (including the audit processes and the findings of the Internal Audits); - D. the matters identified in the particulars to paragraphs 132A, 133, 138, 153, 163, 168 and 173 insofar as they concern Kane. - ii.
+The Inadequate Understanding of Headwaters Information ought reasonably to have been known by Ng by reason of: - A. her role as Chief Financial Officer of Boral; - B. Ng's responsibility for project management of the Headwaters transaction; - C. the Internal Audits (including the audit processes and the findings of the Internal Audits); - D. the matters identified in the particulars to paragraphs 132A, 133, 138, 153, 163, 168 and 173 insofar as they concern Ng. - iii.
+The Inadequate Understanding of Headwaters Information ought reasonably to have been known by Mariner by reason of: - A. his role as President and Chief Executive Officer of Boral North America; - B. the Internal Audits (including the audit processes and the findings of the Internal Audits); - C. the matters identified in the particulars to paragraphs 132A, 133, 138, 153, 163, 168 and 173 insofar as they concern Mariner. - iv.
+The Inadequate Understanding of Headwaters Information ought reasonably to have been known by Sullivan by reason of: - A. his role as Group General Counsel for Boral; - B. his attendance at Audit & Risk Committee meetings; - C. the matters identified in the particulars to paragraphs 132A, 133, 138, 153, 163, 168 and 173 insofar as they concern Sullivan. - v.
+The Inadequate Understanding of Headwaters Information ought reasonably to have been known by Post by reason of the matters identified in the particulars to paragraphs 132A, 133, 153, 163, 168 and 173 insofar as they concern Post.